Employment conditions and protections

 Minimum wage exemption permits

-If you have a disability that significantly and demonstrably affects your ability to do your job, a labour inspector can issue an exemption permit.
+If you have a disability that significantly affects your ability to do your job, a labour inspector can issue an exemption permit.
 This permit lets your employer pay you less than the minimum wage.
 The inspector will decide what rate you get based on your ability to do the job.
 For more information, see: “Your pay and the minimum wage laws”.

 Wages for care and support workers